openminted/alvis-docker/README.md

 ## Use the docker image

-A fist docker image for testing the [alvisnlp](https://github.com/Bibliome/alvisnlp) engine in command line is present into [Docker Hub](https://hub.docker.com/r/mandiayba/alvisengine)
+A docker image for the [alvisnlp](https://github.com/Bibliome/alvisnlp) engine in command line is present into [Docker Hub](https://hub.docker.com/r/mandiayba/alvisengine)

+# Prerequisites
+* docker >= 1.13.* installed
-Requirements : docker installed, 4go of disk space
+* 4go of disk space

 1. display the alvis help